mmdotz/twitterscaffold/README.md

 #Twitterscaffold
 Welcome to the Twitter clone we created via scaffold.
-Access the app by navigating to `https://dotzenrodschoolapp.herokuapp.com`
+Access the app by navigating to `https://twitterscaffold.herokuapp.com/`

 ##Description
-This app tracks the users and user's tweets.
-It allows creation of a user with a password.
+This app tracks users and their tweets.
+It authenticates users before allow tweets to be created or deleted.

 ##Instructions
+Navigate to `https://twitterscaffold.herokuapp.com/` to read current tweets by users.

+If you already have an account, simply login with your username and password at `https://twitterscaffold.herokuapp.com/login`.
+If you would like to create a new account, send a `GET` request to `https://twitterscaffold.herokuapp.com/new`.

+To see all tweets:
+send a `GET` request to `https://twitterscaffold.herokuapp.com/tweets`

-To see all tweets in our database: send a `GET` request to `https://dotzenrodschoolapp.herokuapp.com/teachers`
+To see all users authorized to create tweets: send a `GET` request to `https://twitterscaffold.herokuapp.com/users`.

-To see all users in our database: send a `GET` request to `https://dotzenrodschoolapp.herokuapp.com/schools`
+To see a specific user's tweets, send a `GET` request to http://localhost:3000/users/:id`.

-##Features
+To create a new tweet,  send a `GET` request to `http://localhost:3000/tweets/new`.

 ###Ruby and Rails information